How to Apply

 IMPORTANT: Please keep your own record of your submitted Application Requirements, as you will need them when you apply for your credential with CCTC after completing the program.
 We do not make copies for you of the items you submit to our office.
 You must make your own copies.

 Application to Graduate Admissions & Program Evaluations

-Go to CSUMentor.edu and apply to Graduate Admissions (there will be a $55.00 application fee), be sure to click the "submit" icon or your application won't go through (contact Graduate Admissions at 408-924-2480, or the Help Desk at 408-924-1530, with any questions regarding their online application).
+Go to CSUMentor.edu and apply to Graduate Admissions (there will be a $55.00 application fee), be sure to apply for the Single Subject Credential Program and click the "submit" icon or your application won't go through (contact Graduate Admissions with any questions regarding their online application).

 A grade point average of 2.75 for all college and university coursework is required for admission in the Single Subject Credential Program.
 GPA for admission to the university is calculated by the last 60 semester units or by the last 90 quarter units taken.

 If you're an international applicant, please go to Graduate Admissions and Program Evaluations "International Applicants: How to Apply" web page for further instructions.
 If you have any questions regarding these instructions, please contact Graduate Admissions at 408-924-2480 or visit them at Student Services Center (SSC).